parnikajain/CS4100KAZ/README.md

 python model.py --mode train
 ```

-Note, that after training, a visualization of the loss and training rewards will show up.

 ### Evaluation
 To evaluate the trained model, you can run the following command:

 ```bash
 python model.py --mode eval
 ```
+### Notes:
+- After training, a visualization of the loss and training rewards will show up
-Note, that after evaluation, a visualization of the total rewards will show up along with the average reward in the console.
+- After evaluation, a visualization of the total rewards will show up along with the average reward in the console.

 ## Centralized Training
 ### Training